 The 4.6-liter V8 has plenty of power, but for those who want more oomph, buyers can step up to the 381-horsepower, 5.7-liter V8.
 There are six trim levels that can satisfy those who are looking for a work truck (SR), a midgrade truck with some upscale features (SR5 or Limited), more off-road performance (TRD Pro) and buyers who are looking for topline luxury (the Platinum or the designer-cowboy 1794 Edition).

-Pricing for the Tundra starts at just over $30,000 for a regular cab model, which is $3,000-$4,000 higher than the base price of the competition.
-However, at that price, the Tundra comes with more equipment, including the bigger 5.7-liter V8 (while Ford, Ram and GM 1/2-tons come standard with V6 engines), and the best resale value in its class.
+Pricing for the Tundra starts at just over $30,000, which is $3,000-$4,000 higher than the starting prices of its competition.
+However, at that price, the Tundra SR comes with the larger V8 engine, something that no other 1/2-ton truck maker can boast, plenty of useful standard equipment and the best resale value in the segment.